r1sk4fun/anomaly-progressive-economy/README.md

 # Credits

-Thanks to Dead Air devs for the inspiration.
+**Thanks to Dead Air devs for the inspiration.**

-Big thanks to HarukaSai for «Faction Based Economy» mod which I used as a base.
+**Thanks to HarukaSai for «Faction Based Economy».**

+**Thanks to TheMrDemonized for «Configurable Item Cost Modifiers».**

+Without you this would not have been possible!